Books, Records & Accounts

 Under subrule 166(3), failure to file a Form 18 as required will result in automatic suspension from the Law Society until the form has been filed and you are notified in writing that the suspension is lifted unless an extension was granted under subrule 166(4).

 Trust accounts are an important privilege and responsibility.
 They are essential to the conduct of all types of business, including the sale of property, the handling of estates and the settlement of court cases.

-The Law Society has strict requirements for lawyers to follow in keeping books and records for their trust accounts.
-Each year lawyers must file a detailed report with the Law Society to confirm that they are following the Society’s requirements for trust accounts.
+The Law Society has strict requirements for lawyers with trust accounts to follow in keeping books and records for their trust accounts.

 Unclaimed Trust funds